-4 Day Pediatric Gait Analysis and Orthotic Management (OSKAR) and/or 1 Day Advanced Pediatric Gait Course
+1 Day Advanced Pediatric Gait Analysis and Orthotic Management (OSKAR) Course

-3 OPTIONS: Join us for 4 day live course, add-on Advanced Pediatric Gait, or take it as a stand-alone day if you have attended Elaine Owens' OSKAR course before.
+Join us for Advanced Pediatric Gait if you have attended Elaine Owens' OSKAR course before.
+The basic course is no longer accepting registrations.

 The Advanced Pediatric Gait course is intended to build on your fundamental knowledge from Elaine Owen's Pediatric Gait Analysis and Orthotic Management course.
 (This course is a pre-requisite.)
 Advanced Pediatric Gait will provide an in depth analysis of “AFO footwear combination” design to optimize gait.
 Participants will have an opportunity to discuss videos and live patient demonstrations and the surrounding clinical decision-making skills involved in gait analysis and orthotic design.
 Elaine’s algorithms will be extensively reviewed through video examples and small / large discussion groups.
 Upon completion of the course, participants will be able to apply the principles directly into their working practice.